johnsiilver/boutique/docs/README.md

 Finally, Boutique supports middleware for any change that is being committed to the store.
 This allows for sets of features, such as a storage record of changes to the store.

+## Before we get started

+### Go doesn't have immutable objects, does it?

+Correct, Go doesn't have immutable objects.
+It does contain immutable types, such as strings and constants.

 ## Previous works